-

 Personal easements. a) Usufruct, which gives a right to the full use and occupancy of the property & b) Housing, which gives an exclusive right to the use of another person’s house.

-Limited personal easements, providing a right in rem on a foreign property constituted in favor of a specific person on a foreign property.
+Limited personal easements, providing a right in rem on a foreign property constituted in favour of a specific person on a foreign property.

 Mortgage on the ownership of real property or on a usufruct of real property as guarantee in rem for the preferential satisfaction of a lender of a claim against the value of a property.
-It is possible to register a mortgage on the basis of a relevant title (a court decision or a payment order) or a consensual mortgage.
+It is possible to register a mortgage based on a relevant title (a court decision or a payment order) or a consensual mortgage.

 Surface right.
 Right in rem of a person to construct a building on the territory of an estate which at the time of its establishment is public and to exercise in this building the powers conferred by the right of ownership, under the provisions of Law.
 3986/2011 as amended by Law 4982/2022 and in force.